nuxt-modules/html-validator/docs/content/en/index.md

    - `isVerbose` enables output describing sources to be valid.

-      You can use this configuration option to turn off console logging for the `No HTML validation errors found for ...` message.
+      <alert>You can use this configuration option to turn off console logging for the `No HTML validation errors found for ...` message.</alert>

    - `failOnError` will throw an error after running `nuxt generate` if there are any validation errors with the generated pages.